martinzf/ising_ground/README.md

 # ising_ground

-Python 3.11 Jupyter Notebook focussed on finding the ground state of the 1D transverse field Ising model.
+Python 3.11 Jupyter Notebook focussed on finding and studying the ground state of the 1D transverse field Ising model.
+This is done both analytically and through a Variational Quantum Eigensolver (VQE).

 ![alt text](preview.png)